How to make webinars more interactive?

 Remember how in school some teachers seemed to magically put students to sleep, and others were able to hold attention and interest so well that no one wanted to leave the class even when it was already over?
 We’re sure that when leading your webinar, you would want to remind people of the latter teacher.
-The key ingredient to keeping all those students engaged was well prepared content and an infectious passion for their subject.
+The key ingredient to keeping all those students engaged and make interactive webinars is well prepared content and an infectious passion for their subject.

 Keep people engaged in your webinar by providing them with information that you have prepared in a way that presents it as clearly as possible, and in a way that is captivating and leaves your attendees wanting more.

 To help further your content use tools that you have, add a relevant video.
 Videos are easy to work into your webinar and engage people’s attention very well (remember the excitement in elementary school when the teacher would wheel a TV into the classroom?).
 A study performed by HubSpot in 2018 found that 54% of consumers want to see more video content, specifically from a brand or company they support.
 Another point from this study is that 62% of consumers watch video content thoroughly, and don’t just skim through it.
 You can easily embed the video into your presentation or into your slides, so no excuses here!

 Remember that you don’t need to rely on just yourself, your camera and your brain.
 You can easily create and integrate a PowerPoint or Prezi presentation into your interactive webinars.
 Use it as a support tool, and if you craft your slides well, they will be a strong additional tool for keeping your attendee’s attention.
 Just remember to keep your slides minimal, don’t add too much text or too many images on one slide – balance is key!